 All staircases require a balustrade, and this is no exception.
 Whether it be a staircase, balcony, ramp, suspended hallway, mezzanine, bridge, or veranda, a balustrade must be put up to prevent falls from areas above 1000 mm from the first floor.

 If the balustrade is above a finished floor, balcony, landing, or path, this must have a measurement past 1000 mm.
-Aside from that, openings must not allow a 125 mm sphere to pass through it, which is measured above the nosing line.
+Aside from that, openings must not allow a 125 mm sphere to pass through it, which is measured above the imaginary nosing line running from nosing to nosing.

 If a floor or balcony has the potential for a fall exceeding 4000 mm, horizontal elements between 150 mm and 760 mm above these must not allow climbing.